rkgIITBh/data-structures.github.io/HTML/avlTree.md

 - A double rotation

 A single rotation may either be a left or a right rotation, depending on the direction of rotation.
 The right rotation applies to the pattern where the imbalance at a node occurs due to a zig-zig pattern.
-More precisely, a zig-zig pattern relates to imbalance in the left subtree of the left child of a node.
-It also referred to as the case of an outside imbalance, because it happens due to the left outside tree of the left child.
+More precisely, a zig-zig pattern relates to the imbalance occurring in the left subtree of the left child of a node.
+It also referred to as the case of an outside imbalance, because it happens due to the outer tree of the left child.
 The figure below illustrates the zig-zig tri-node configuration and the result of a single right rotation.
 <p align="center">
 <img src="../images/avlSingleRight.jpg">